smohdarif/jas_helm_install/README.md

 - the step-by-step approach to improvise the values.yaml using the yaml-merger-py script and and to get to the final values.yaml

+You can also review the blog - [A Guide to Installing the JFrog Platform on Amazon EKS](https://jfrog.com/blog/install-artifactory-on-eks/)
+, that outlines the  prerequisites and steps required to install and configure the JFrog Platform in Amazon EKS, including setting up two AWS systems:
+- IAM Roles for Service Accounts (IRSA) and
+- Application Load Balancer (ALB).

+---
 Please download the  python script to merge values.yaml files with best effort to preserve comments, formatting, and order of items from https://github.com/Aref-Riant/yaml-merger-py